 While the new company may develop its own way of doing things upon completion of the deal, savvy companies provide information on employment practices to help the potential M&A partner understand their way of doing things.

-If you have followed this M&A due diligence guide, gathering information on HR, technology, marketing and the like, chances are you already have a robust set of documents outlining employment practices.
+If you have followed this due diligence and M&A checklist, gathering information on HR, technology, marketing and the like, chances are you already have a robust set of documents outlining employment practices.
 For now, focus on filling in any of the gaps in the record regarding employment and operations.

 Things to gather here include: